cindylyl/GanjiDataSite/README.md

 # GanjiDataSite
 Ganji Data Site
-#### IN this project, I used Django Framework to show data collected from Ganji website
+#### In this project, I used Django Framework to show data collected from Ganji website